 Try connecting your USB flash drive to other USB ports of your computer.
-And, make sure you have updated device drivers.
+And make sure you have updated device drivers.

-Method 2: Enable USB drive
+Method 2: Enable the USB drive

-- Expand Disk Drives list
+- Expand the Disk Drives list

 - Double-click on the arrow of your USB drive and choose Enable Device